valterUo/starter-hugo-academic-template/content/post/classiq_coding_competition_toffoli/index.md

 ---
-title: Studies on multi-controlled CNOT decompositions
+title: Studies on Multi-controlled CNOT Decompositions
 subtitle:

 # Summary for listings and search engines